erickzanardo/game_hub/README.md

 will create the `firebase_options.dart`)
 - Enable Firestore in the project and set its rules to the `firestore.rules` found in this project.
 - Enable authentication and the google provider in it.

+## Creating Admin users

+The first admin user must be created directly from the Firestore console.
+Simple create a collection named `user_admins` and add an empty document with the same id as the user on the authentication panel from Firebase.